Categories

 Pelvic Floor Weakness

 Such great questions and very common ones.
-Let’s start with your bladder….
+It’s still amazes me how little women know about their body so let’s start with your bladder….

 Your bladder if under the age of 70 should store 350ml to 500ml of urine and will send a stretch message to your brain when your bladder is full.